 Our patients tell us that the quality of their interactions, our attention to detail and the efficiency of their visits mean health care — and trusted answers — like they've never experienced.

 What Sets Mayo Clinic Apart

-- Smith CR, et al. Transcatheter versus surgical aortic-valve replacement in high-risk patients.
+- Adams DH, et al. Transcatheter aortic-valve replacement with a self-expanding prosthesis.
 New England Journal of Medicine.
-2011;364:2187.
+In press.
+Accessed April 29, 2014.

 - Cook AJ.
 Decision Support System.
 Mayo Clinic, Rochester, Minn.
 May 2, 2014.